mskutta/mskutta.github.io/_posts/2020-11-08-sitecore-how-to-static-file-cache-busting-in-aspnet.md

 ### Setting Cache-Control

 This will depend on your implementation and client requirements.
-Our public website without gated content you should be able to have a Cache-Control policy of “public” with an expiration of 365 days.
+On a public website without gated content, you should be able to have a Cache-Control policy of “public” with an expiration of 365 days.
 How this is done can be debated.
 I prefer to be specific in setting the cache control options on the specific folder versus setting this value at the root of the website.
-Doing this at the root of the application you might inadvertently make gated content or secure content publically exposed on the CDN.
+Doing this at the root of the application, you might inadvertently make gated content or secure content publically exposed on the CDN.

-There are two ways to do this and both ways involve a web.config.
-If a folder does not have a web.config then simply dropping a web.config as follow will set the Cache-Control: public, max-age=315360000
+There are two ways to do this, and both ways involve a web.config.
+If a folder does not have a web.config, then simply dropping a web.config as follows will set the Cache-Control: public, max-age=315360000

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>